 - It is very important to note, however, that until they are at least 8 weeks of age, they do not have the waterproof oils on them they would have when raised with their mothers, and can drown or become waterlogged and chilled, which can lead to death.
 Make sure waterers are set up properly.

 Once your birds have arrived it is important to quickly place them into their warm brooder.
-Dip their beaks in the water to show them where their water source is.
+Dip their beaks in the water to show them where their water source is, make sure they are tipping their heads back to drink.
 Once you have placed your birds into the brooder and given them time to acclimate, stand back and observe their behavior.
 Are they huddled directly under your heat lamp or avoiding the heat lamp?
 This means that the brooder is too hot or too cold.
 Ideally, you want them eating, drinking, and equally distributed.
+If they seem weak or lethargic we recommend mixing in 1/4 cup sugar to each quart of their drinking water and checking them every 30-60 minutes.
+If you only have a few that seem weak, separate them from the others until they have regained their strength.

 If your ducklings have leg bands, we recommend removing them or stepping a size, within about 3 days from their arrival.